Start an Audio Conference over the phone without a PIN in Skype for Business Online

 To save time or automate this for more than one user, you can use the Set-CsOnlineDialInConferencingUser cmdlet.

 When it comes to Windows PowerShell, Skype for Business Online is all about managing users and what users are allowed or not allowed to do.
-With Windows PowerShell, you can manage Office 365 using a single point of administration that can simplify your daily work when you have multiple tasks to do.
+With Windows PowerShell, you can manage Microsoft 365 or Office 365 using a single point of administration that can simplify your daily work when you have multiple tasks to do.
 To get started with Windows PowerShell, see these topics:

-Windows PowerShell has many advantages in speed, simplicity, and productivity over only using the Office 365 admin center, such as when you are making settings changes for many users at one time.
+Windows PowerShell has many advantages in speed, simplicity, and productivity over only using the Microsoft 365 admin center, such as when you are making settings changes for many users at one time.
 Learn about these advantages in the following topics: